Full UFC 289 card featuring Amanda Nunes vs Irene Aldana

-UFC 289 card: Amanda Nunes vs Irene Aldana and all fights this weekend
+UFC 289 card: Amanda Nunes vs Irene Aldana and all fights tonight

 All you need to know about the bantamweight title fight and undercard

-Amanda Nunes will defend her bantamweight title in the main event of UFC 289 this weekend, fighting an in-form and inspired Irene Aldana.
+Amanda Nunes will defend her bantamweight title in the main event of UFC 289 tonight, fighting an in-form and inspired Irene Aldana.

 Brazilian Nunes, who also holds featherweight gold, regained the bantamweight title from Julianna Pena last year, outpointing the American to avenge a shock submission loss from 2021.
 Meanwhile, Aldana is pursuing a third straight victory and aiming to join Brandon Moreno, Alexa Grasso and Yair Rodriguez as the fourth incumbent UFC champion from Mexico.

-Prior to those ongoing reigns, no Mexican fighter had won a UFC title, but Aldana may feel that destiny is on her side this weekend.
+Prior to those ongoing reigns, no Mexican fighter had won a UFC title, but Aldana may feel that destiny is on her side tonight.
 The 35-year-old does, however, face a tough test against Nunes, also 35, who is widely deemed the greatest women’s fighter in MMA history.

 In the co-main event, former lightweight champion Charles Oliveira faces Beneil Dariush, who is seeking his first shot at the division’s title.